asigalov61/Ultimate-Drums-Transformer/README.md

 [colab-notebook6]: <https://colab.research.google.com/github/asigalov61/Ultimate-Drums-Transformer/blob/main/Ultimate_Drums_Transformer.ipynb>
 [colab-badge]: <https://colab.research.google.com/assets/colab-badge.svg>

-#### This is a lookahead version with rests and velocity
+#### This is a lookahead version with velocity and rests
-#### In this version model will decide itself for which time-step of the composition to generate drums pitches
+#### In this version model decides itself for which time-step of the composition generate drums pitches

 ***